dgutierrez-cyber/Fishing-Charter-App---Security-Integration-Cloud-Deployment/README.md

 ## Overview

-**HookMyCharter** is a full-stack fishing charter booking platform that connects captains and customers through listings, map-based searches, and integrated bookings.
+**Hook My Charter** is a full-stack fishing charter booking platform that connects captains and customers through listings, map-based searches, and integrated bookings.
 This lab focuses on **auditing, securing, and deploying** the app from inherited source code to a production-ready cloud environment.

 ---